-As a part of continued surveillance, the management committee (MANCOM), Risk Management Committee (at the management level) and Risk Management regularly reviews different aspects of operational risk.
-The analytical assessment was reported to the Board/Risk Management Committee/Audit Committee of the Bank for review and formulating appropriate policies, tool & techniques for mitigation of operational risk.
+As a part of continued surveillance, the management committee (MANCOM), Executive Risk Management Committee (ERMC) regularly reviews different aspects of operational risk.
+The analytical assessment was reported to the Board/ Board Risk Management Committee/Audit Committee of the Bank for review and formulating appropriate policies, tool & techniques for mitigation of operational risk.